Dr Linus Mattauch

 Departmental Research Lecturer in the Economics of Environmental Change, Environmental Change Institute, School of Geography and the Environment, University of Oxford

-Linus is a Senior Research Officer at INET, funded through a postdoctoral scholarship of the German Academic Exchange Service.
-He is also a lecturer at the Environmental Change Institute of the Faculty of Geography and the Environment (part-time).
+Linus Mattauch is a Senior Research Officer at INET and a lecturer at the Environmental Change Institute of the Faculty of Geography and the Environment.
+Linus is an economist with expertise on climate policy and economics, wealth inequality and welfare.

-His research interests are: climate change economics, public finance (in particular second-best analyses), welfare theory (in particular normative implications of behavioural economics), theories of economic growth and low-carbon transport.
-His research has been published in journals such as Science, Economics Letters, Macroeconomic Dynamics, Global Environmental Change and Transportation Research Part D.
+Linus further research interests are second-best analyses of public finance and normative implications of behavioural economics and preference changes.
+He also works on theories of economic growth and low-carbon transport.
+His research has been published in journals such as Science, Journal of Environmental Economics and Management, Nature Climate Change, Environmental and Resource Economics, Economics Letters, Macroeconomic Dynamics, Global Environmental Change and Transportation Research Part D.

-Before joining INET, Linus previously worked at the Mercator Research Institute on Global Commons and Climate Change and the Technical University of Berlin.
+Linus previously completed a postdoctoral grant of the German Academic Exchange Service (2016-2018) at INET and worked at the Mercator Research Institute on Global Commons and Climate Change and the Technical University of Berlin.
 He completed his PhD thesis, entitled “Rent and Redistribution: The welfare implications of financing low-carbon public investment”, in 2015 there.
-He holds an MMathPhil (2008) from Oxford in mathematics and philosophy.
+He holds an MMathPhil from Oxford in mathematics and philosophy.

 Creutzig, F., Roy, J., Lamb, W. F., Azevedo, I. M.L., Bruine de Bruin, W., Dalkmann, H., Edelenbosch, Oreane Y., Geels, Frank W., Grübler, A., Hepburn, C., Hertwich, E., Khosla, R., Mattauch, L., Minx, J. C., Ramakrishnan, A., Rao, N., Steinberger, J., Tavoni, M., Ürge-Vorsatz, D., Weber, E. U. (2018).
 Towards demand-side solutions for mitigating climate change.
 Nature Climate Change 8:260-271.